GLOSSARY

 QUITCLAIM DEED

-A legal document transferring a grantor’s ownership interest in a property to a grantee without warranty or guarantee of the title’s condition.
+A legal document transferring a Grantor’s ownership interest in a property to a Grantee without warranty or guarantee of the title’s condition.
 Due to its lack of protections, quitclaim deeds are typically used to transfer ownership between family members.

 RADON